MiB64/manual/min-specs-system.md

 ---

 ## <center>MiB64 Minimum System Specification</center>

-This specification will be sufficient for you to enjoy *most* compatible games with good graphics, sound and control, subject to correct configuration and some limitations of the emulator.
-You are likely to suffer some performance problems, and you will not be able to use all the options in the emulator.
+This specification will be sufficient for you to enjoy *most* compatible games with good graphics, sound, and control—subject to correct configuration and some limitations of the emulator.
+You may experience performance issues and won’t be able to use all emulator options.

+---

 - **Operating system** (No support for Windows Vista and below)
   - Microsoft Windows 7 and up